timakin/respmask/README.md

 # respmask

-`respmask` is a Go middleware for dynamically masking specific fields in JSON responses.
+`respmask` is a Go middleware designed to dynamically mask specific fields in JSON responses, catering to the diverse needs of modern APIs dealing with sensitive data.

 ## Motivation

-While working with APIs that deal with sensitive data, it becomes crucial to mask specific fields in the response without altering the actual data model.
-The aim of `respmask` is to provide a simple and efficient way to dynamically mask any field in the response based on the context of the request.
+In the world of APIs, especially those that handle sensitive or private data, it's imperative to mask certain response fields without altering the actual data model. `respmask` offers a seamless solution, allowing developers to apply dynamic masking depending on the context of the request.

 ## Features

-- **Dynamic Masking Rules**: Define masking functions on the fly based on request context.
+- **Dynamic Masking Rules**: Define and adapt masking functions based on request context.
+- **Masking Modes**: Switch between `ExactMode` and `RecursiveMode` for granular control over response data masking.
-- **Recursive Masking**: Traverse and mask nested JSON objects and arrays.
+- **Recursive Masking**: Efficiently traverse and mask nested JSON objects and arrays.
-- **Extendable**: Easily extend with custom masking functions for different use cases.
+- **Extendability**: Craft custom masking functions tailored to specific use cases.
-- **Predefined Masking Rules**: Out-of-the-box support for common masking scenarios like emails, passwords, phone numbers, and credit card numbers.
+- **Predefined Masking Rules**: Benefit from built-in rules for typical masking scenarios, including emails, passwords, phone numbers, and credit card numbers.

 ## Installation